Tom Watson is the latest to want answers on the PGA Tour’s deal with Saudi backers of LIV

 “My loyalty to golf and this country live in the same place and have held equal and significant weight with me over my lifetime,” Watson said.
 “Please educate me and others in a way that allows loyalty to both, and in a way that makes it easy to look 9/11 families in the eye and ourselves in the mirror.”

 Watson isn’t alone among his questions.
-The Justice Department’s antitrust division has been reviewing the golf landscape since last summer, and now it is starting to look at the tour’s agreement with the Saudis on whether it violates federal antitrust laws.
+The Justice Department’s antitrust division has been reviewing the golf landscape since last summer, and now it is starting to look at the tour’s agreement with the Saudis and whether it violates federal antitrust laws.
 The inquiry is in its early stages, as the agreement is barely 2 weeks old and still is being finalized.

 Monahan has said everything in the framework agreement would be subject to board approval.